WorldWideTelescope/wwt-user-website/content/about/_index.md

 +++
 date = 2020-04-07
-title = "About AAS WorldWide Telescope" aliases = ["/About"]
+title = "About WorldWide Telescope" aliases = ["/About"]

 [extra]
 titlebox_class = "background-19036"
 +++

-Visit [the WWT landing page](@/home.md) for an overview of what AAS WorldWide Telescope is and why you might want to use it.
+Visit [the WWT landing page](@/home.md) for an overview of what WorldWide Telescope is and why you might want to use it.

 # Purpose Statement

-The purpose of the American Astronomical Society's WorldWide Telescope project is to enable the seamless visualization and sharing of scientific data and stories from major telescopes, observatories, and institutions among students and researchers, through science museums and full-dome immersive planetariums, and in scholarly publications.
+The purpose of the WorldWide Telescope project is to enable the seamless visualization and sharing of scientific data and stories from major telescopes, observatories, and institutions among students and researchers, through science museums and full-dome immersive planetariums, and in scholarly publications.

 # Project History